Jgreene44/ChatGPT-DiscordBot/README.md

-Certainly!
-Here's an example of a README file for a personal Discord bot that utilizes ChatGPT:

 # Discord ChatGPT Bot

 This is a personal Discord bot powered by ChatGPT, an AI language model.
 The bot is designed to provide interactive chat-based functionality within your Discord server.
 Right now we have it working with our personal server but am building upon it to make it more flexible.